 - Suicidal thoughts

-How To Ease The Withdrawal Symptoms Of Cymbalta
+How To Ease Cymbalta Withdrawal Symptoms

-1. Return To The Medication and Taper Off.
+1. Return To The Medication and Taper Off

 If you have tried to quit ‘cold turkey’, that is, by stopping the medication abruptly and you are experiencing withdrawal symptoms, you may need to go back to the drug.
 Quitting abruptly usually results in very intense and sometimes unbearable withdrawal symptoms because your body was too used to the drug and was not ready to quit.